tpps88206/michael-github-repo/README.md

 .
 ├─── .github
 │   └─── workflows                      # The config of Github action
-├─── docs                           # The necessary files of README.md
+├─── docker                         # Build the Docker container with custom Dockerfile ├─── docs                           # The necessary files of README.md ├─── public
-├─── public
 ├─── src